 10. Fort Hays State University

-Within that 30–33 credit curriculum, students must complete two major research papers and courses in historical methods and historiography.
+The online masters in history degree requires students to complete two major research papers as well as courses in historical methods and historiography.
 Students must also pass a comprehensive exam.
 Students may choose elective courses to fulfill requirements for 21 of the required credits.
 FHSU delivers all program coursework asynchronously and never requires online students to visit campus for any reason.
-Students who wish to complete a thesis through the program must enroll in the on-campus version.
+Students who wish to complete a thesis through the program must enroll in the on-campus masters in history degree program.

 FHSU is regionally accredited by the Higher Learning Commission (HLC).